 The ethic of love at the heart of the New Testament sounds like ‘common sense’ to many today – it’s what any rational person would think about the good life.
-But it certainly wasn’t ‘rational’ in the Roman world, and it hasn’t been for most of world history.
+But it certainly wasn’t ‘rational’ or ‘moral’ in the Roman world, and it hasn’t been for most of world history.

 In episode four of Undeceptions, John Dickson speaks with Teresa Morgan, a professor of Graeco-Roman History at Oriel College, Oxford University about what life was like for the average person living on the outskirts of Rome at the time of Jesus.
 What did they believe and what shaped their ideas on the ‘good life’.
 And how did the arrival of Jesus change everything?